kurrynacho/EMS-Project-Fall-2024/README.md

 ---

 ### **`preprocessing.py`**
-This module provides a comprehensive toolkit for processing and analyzing time series data.
+This module provides a comprehensive toolkit for processing and analyzing the time series data.
 The methods include cleaning, scaling, transforming, and extracting trends from time series data, with support for both **Pandas** and **Dask** DataFrames.

 #### Features